panoply/spx/readme.md

 Example
 </summary>

 Lets assume you are navigating from `Page 1` to `Page 2` and `#main` is your defined target.
 When you navigate from `Page 1` only the `#main` target will be replaced and any other dom elements will be skipped which are not contained within `#main`.
-Element located outside of target/s that do no exist on previous or future pages will be added.
+Elements located outside of target/s that do no exist on previous or future pages will be added.

 **Page 1**